U.S. says ransomware attack on meatpacker JBS likely from Russia | Headlines

 U.S. says ransomware attack on meatpacker JBS likely from Russia

-The White House said on Tuesday that Brazil's JBS SA has informed the U.S. government that a ransomware attack against the company that has disrupted meat production in North America and Australia originated from a criminal organization likely based in Russia.
+Brazil's JBS SA told the U.S. government that a ransomware attack on the company that has disrupted meat production in North America and Australia originated from a criminal organization likely based in Russia, the White House said on Tuesday.

 - Country: